Skip to content

 Does boiling water kill all bacteria and parasites?

-Boiling water makes it safely by purifying it for drinking by killing all common pathogens.
+Boiling water makes it safe by purifying it for drinking by killing all common pathogens.
 The amount of time taken to bring water to a boil is enough to reduce the pathogens to some safe levels.

 When the boiled water is allowed to cool slowly prolongs the exposure of all waterborne intestinal pathogens to dangerous temperatures.
 Boiling water gives a visual indicator that the temperature is high enough where there is no thermometer.